benvigano/ubuntu_sturdy/README.md

 Fill in the `config.sh` file.

+The following non-sensitive, operational variables **will be stored** in a persistent configuration file (`/etc/sturdy.conf`) as they are needed by scheduled tasks:
+- NOTIFICATION_EMAIL
+- GMAIL_ADDRESS
+- SERVER_NAME
+- SSH_PORT
+- ADMIN_USER

 If your user doesn't have sudo privileges, add them to the sudo group first:
 ```bash
 sudo usermod -aG sudo your_username